Washington wolf census finds more packs, breeding pairs

 "We're pleased to see our state's wolf population continue to grow and begin to expand to the west side of the Cascades," agency Director Kelly Susewind said.
 "We will continue to work with the public to chart the future management of this important native species."

-Wolves were nearly wiped out in Washington by the 1930s but started returning to the state from surrounding areas early in this century.
+Wolves were nearly wiped out in Washington by the 1930s but started returning to the state from surrounding areas early this century.
 The animals have preyed on livestock, causing conflicts with ranchers.

 The census numbers are compiled from state, tribal, and federal wildlife specialists based on aerial surveys, remote cameras, wolf tracks and signals from radio-collared wolves.
 The count leads to estimates of the minimum numbers of wolves, because it is not possible to count every animal.